ArKive-dev/People-app/README.md

-Certainly!
-Here's the README file as a single code file:

 # My First Project

 This is a simple web application that allows you to manage a list of people.
-It is built with Laravel, a popular PHP framework.

 ## Prerequisites